gramener/gramex-guide/release/1.77/README.md

 ## API keys support

+[API keys](../../auth/#api-key) let users access services as if they were logged-in users.
-API keys let users to log in multiple times, until expiry.
+These are like [one-time passwords](../../auth/#otp), but can be used multiple times, until expiry.

 These are useful to provide allow services (e.g. bots, apps, scripts) to act on behalf of a user.
 For example, to fetch data, trigger a refresh, etc.